quow/quow/README.md

 <h3>Working on:</h3>

-- Machine Learning
+- Xinupus Obfuscator
-    <p><details><summary>Tagging Job Posts with NLP</summary>Automatically tag Job Posts based on what Skills are Required, Whether the job is Remote/Hybrid/Onsite and the years of experience required.
+    <p><details><summary>Paid Multi-Layer Python Obfuscator</summary>Automatically tag Job Posts based on what Skills are Required, Whether the job is Remote/Hybrid/Onsite and the years of experience required.
 Automatically send Resumes to relevant Postings.</details></p>
     <p><details><summary>Automatic Assessment Evaluation (OCR, NLP)</summary>Scan a textbook PDF and get the perfect answer for any Question (taking into account the length required, marks allocated, etc.).
 Assist Educators with this Tiresome task by displaying a measure of accuracy between the Student's answer and variations of the textbook content.</details></p>
 - Learning
     - [SvelteKit](https://kit.svelte.dev)